 In November 2012, Erich Tamhasselnwas riding his Schwinn past the intersection of 23rd Street and Madison Avenue when he was struck by an over zealous cab driver.
 The collision broke Mr. Tamhasseln’s wrist and separated his shoulder.

-“My bike accident put me out of three weeks of lost wages, and because the police didn’t correctly report the car’s insurance, I was out of luck,” said Mr. Tamhasseln. ”If I would’ve had bike insurance, then I would’ve have been so much better off.”
+“My bike collision put me out of three weeks of lost wages, and because the police didn’t correctly report the car’s insurance, I was out of luck,” said Mr. Tamhasseln. ”If I would’ve had bike insurance, then I would’ve have been so much better off.”
 But unfortunately, he “didn’t even know the option existed at the time.”

 There are several types of bike insurance available.
 Full insurance covers all liabilities, theft, etc., but theft- and liability-only insurance coverages are also available.